 Coronavirus Update: I am continuing to offer face to face treatment sessions to support physical and mental wellbeing.
-Although no longer statutory, I am continuing to use a number of safety measures to minimise risk, which include wearing a mask, wiping surfaces, providing hand gel and leaving a gap between sessions.
+I use a number of safety measures to minimise risk, which include wearing a mask, wiping surfaces, providing hand gel and leaving a gap between sessions.
 I am happy to discuss any concerns or needs.

 Craniosacral therapy is a very gentle and subtle therapy that works with